NickPantuso/BasicInventory/README.md

 * How to build a basic JavaFX GUI with Scene Builder
 * Introduction to FXML
 * More familiarity with OOP
-* How to create an executable from a maven-built jar file
+* How to create an executable from a jar file